• Art Magazine

 First impressions are crucial, which is why your entryway deserves bold choices.
 Extra-large wreaths—we're talking sizes between 1 and 1.5 meters—immediately create a wow factor and signal to guests that something special awaits them inside.
 These impressive pieces are especially well-suited for entryways with generous ceiling heights or ample wall space.

-Mirrors offer another entryway option that's gaining traction this season.
-Decorating with elegant bows creates a gift-like presentation.
-The decoration is both unexpected and sophisticated.
-The technique works beautifully regardless of the room size: Simply attach a velvet bow to the top of the Mirrors , allowing the ends to drape down the sides, creating a sleek, designer-approved look.
+Mirrors offer another option for the entryway that's gaining popularity this season.
+Decorating them with elegant bows creates a gift-like presentation.
+The decoration feels both unexpected and sophisticated.
+The technique works beautifully regardless of the room size: simply attach a velvet bow to the top of the mirror so that the ends cascade down the sides, creating an elegant, designer-approved look.

-Oversized wreaths and Mirrors arches in the entrance area make a real statement as soon as you enter a home.
+Oversized wreaths and mirrored arches in the entrance area make a real statement as soon as you enter an apartment.

-Oversized wreaths and Mirrors arches in the entryway make a real statement the moment you enter a home.
+Oversized wreaths and mirrored arches in the entrance area make a real statement as soon as you enter an apartment.

 This image is for illustrative purposes and was created by us using image AI.